-At the SLS, the north end of The Strip at 2535 Las Vegas Blvd.
-South, there are several dining options:
+At the Sahara Las Vegas, formerly the SLS, the north end of The Strip at 2535 Las Vegas Blvd.
+South, there are several dining options including:

 Bazaar Meat by José Andres: This is the James Beard Award winning chef’s steakhouse with an exceptional designed space by Philippe Starck.
 It is a meat lover’s dream, but I opted for the fire roasted octopus/pulpo served with potatoes and a pepper sauce plus a wonderful Catalan spinach side made with apples, pine nuts, shallots and raisins.